habiibullah/Alx_School_Practice/0x01-variables_if_else_while/README.md

-Program that prints all possible different combinations of three digits
+Program that prints all possible combinations of two two-digit numbers